lubusIN/blablablocks-formats/readme.txt

 Manual installation method requires downloading the BlaBlaBlocks Formats plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 == Changelog ==

+= 1.1.0 =
+- Added a conditional check to load assets only when specific formats are used.

 = 1.0.0 =
 Initial release 🎉